cllopes/reactathon/material/1_es6/3_arrow_functions/readme.md

 One of the most anticipated features from ES6 **arrow functions** (also known as fat functions) are a new less verbose syntax for defining functions.

-Full function definition for a function that squares a number
+Full function definition for a function that squares a number:

 ```javascript 1.8
 const multiply = function (x,y)